taiki-e/checkout-action/README.md

 As of 2024-03-08, the latest version of [actions/checkout] that uses node20 [doesn't work on CentOS 7](https://github.com/actions/runner/issues/2906).

 Also, in `actions/*` actions, each update of the Node.js used increments the major version (it is the correct behavior for compatibility although), so workflows that use it require maintenance on a regular basis.
 (Unless you have fully automated dependency updates.)

+## Security

+The `@v<major>` tags are updated with each release.
+To enhance workflow stability and security against supply chain attacks, use the `@v<major>.<minor>.<patch>` tag or their hash to pin the version.
+Since all releases are immutable, pinning the version in either way should have the same effect.

 ## Compatibility